tcdjlin/software-system-holistic-design/README.md

-## Holistic Design of Software Systems - From UML diagrams to projects
+## Holistic Design of Software Systems - From UML Diagrams to Projects

 Using **Board Game as an example for implementation**.